MicrosoftDocs/azure-devops-docs/docs/work/reference/error/underlying-connection-was-closed.md

 ---
-title: Underlying connection was closed | Team Services & TFS
+title: Underlying connection was closed | VSTS & TFS
 description: Occurs when users save work items, check in code merges, or perform other operations on a large number of files. ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-wit